 Chair: Professor Bela Kubat Co-chair: Associate Professor Martin Josefsson

 Maastricht Univ. / NFI, The Netherlands NFC / Linköping Univ., Sweden

-Forensic medical science can both contribute to and profit from the extensive knowledge in other forensic fields presented in this conference.
-Particularly we welcome contributions in much discussed medical fields, such as physical child abuse or death in restraint, as well as quickly developing toxicology fields, such as novel psychoactive substances and their toxicity or human performance toxicology.
-Contributions in more method related topics are welcomed as well, e.g. forensic neuropathology, age estimation of injuries or innovative in vitro and in vivo models for predictions of drug action and toxicity, as well as any other interesting research.
+Forensic medical science can both contribute to and profit from the extensive knowledge in other forensic fields presented at this conference.
+In particular, in the much-discussed fields of physical child abuse or death in custody, novel psychoactive substances, human performance substances, forensic neuropathology, age estimation of injuries or innovative in vitro and in vivo models for predictions of drug action and toxicity, forensic medicine and toxicology play a key role.

 Marks, Impressions and Biometric Traces

 Chair: Professor Christophe Champod Co-chair: Professor Didier Meuwly

 UNIL, Switzerland NFI/ Univ. of Twente, The Netherlands

 This Track focuses on the forensic examination of all types of marks and impressions (e.g. firearms, tools footwear, garment and documents) and all types of biometric traces (e.g. friction ridge skin, face, speech, body, gait, handwriting and signature).
 Particular emphasis will be placed upon examiner-based and automatic approaches, reporting on the source and activity level inference and reporting on the intelligence, investigative and evaluative phase of the forensic process, together with multidisciplinary topics such as the combination of biometric traces or the combination of toolmarks and biological traces.